|

 Prefecture of Samos [ government Samos ]

-Vathi - Municipality of Vathi Capital City and one of the three main ports on the island
+Vathi - Municipality of Vathi - Capital City, one of the three main ports on the island

 Almost linked to Samos town, although the division between the two towns is difficult to see.
 Narrow streets, winding uphill between old houses.